 A very unvisited Park that affords the visitor sights of the impala (only found here in Uganda), waterbuck, buffalo, topi, zebra, eland and Leopard.
 Hippos are very vocal and feed in the open during the daylight hours.

-Guided walks with a ranger can be organised and give the visitor a very unusual perspective on game viewing!
-This Park is also remarkable for its birdlife with a species count of 310 including the chestnut-bellied heron and the finfoot.
+Guided walks with a ranger can be organized and give the visitor a very unusual perspective on game viewing!
+This Park is also remarkable for its bird life with a species count of 310 including the chestnut-bellied heron and the finfoot.